-1. In India, majority of the airports are controlled ...... a governmental agency.
+1. In India, majority of the airports are controlled by -----, a governmental agency.

-2. The Chicogo convention on Civil Aviation held in .....

-- 3. IATA is .....organization and its membership consist of practically all - 4.
-International Civil Aviation Organisation (ICAO) is specialized agency of - 5. ..... was the first airline of India.
-(Check your answer with the one given at the end of the unit.)
+2. The Chicogo convention on Civil Aviation held in 3.
+IATA is a organization and its membership consists of practically all 4.
+International Civil Aviation Organisation (ICAO) is specialized agency of 5 was the first airline of India.
+Check your answer with the one given at the end of the unit.

-5.5 INTERNATIONAL AIR TRANSPORT ORGANIZATIONS:
+5.5 International Air Transport Organizations: